-Unlike cognitive errors, emotional biases arise from intuition and impulse where decisions are highly influenced by feelings.
+Unlike cognitive errors, emotional biases arise from intuition and impulse.
+From this place, decisions are highly influenced by feelings.
 Consequently, investors may experience:

-- Status quo bias is the do-nothing approach.
+Also known as the “do-nothing” approach.
 Investors may unknowingly hold securities that have increased in risk above their tolerance level.

 Overcoming behavioural biases